LeonardoBerti00/DeepMarket/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Prerequisities
-This project requires Python and Conda.
+This project requires Python and pip.
 If you don't have them installed, please do so first.
-It is possible to do it using pip, but in that case you are on you own.

 ## Installing
 To set up the environment for this project, follow these steps: